logicuniverse/manifesto/README.md

                                                                           Computable Universe
                                                                           Topological Life

-                        LogicUniverse™ powered by ZYModel Specification
+                        LogicUniverse™ powered by ZYModel™ Specification
 ```

 _LogicIR is the universal data topology of logic essence, governed by the ZYModel—mapping high-level intent into the deterministic physical reality of any execution environment._